 69. Offences relating to hatches

-A person who —

-(a) sends or takes, or attempts to send or take, any ship from a port in the State; or

-(b) departs from or arrives at any port in the State in charge of any ship,

-with the hatches of the ship not being properly battened down and secured, or in such a position and condition that they can be battened down and secured without delay, is guilty of an offence.
+The master of a pleasure vessel or a prescribed vessel that departs from or arrives at any port in the State with the hatches of the vessel not properly battened down and secured, or not in a position and condition that they can be battened down and secured without delay, is guilty of an offence.

-Penalty: $1 000.
+Penalty: a fine of $2 000.

+[Section 69 inserted: No. 24 of 2023 s.
+52.]

-70. Offence of being on board a ship unlawfully
+70. Offence of being on board vessel unlawfully

-(1) No person (other than an official or a person duly authorised by the chief executive officer) shall without reasonable excuse or the permission of the master go on board or remain alongside any ship in any port during the night.
+(1) A person (other than an inspector or authorised person) must not, without reasonable excuse or the permission of the master of a vessel, board or remain alongside the vessel in any port during the night.

-Penalty: $500.
+Penalty for this subsection: a fine of $500.

-(2) The master or a member of the Police Force may apprehend and detain any person found to be offending against subsection (1) and a person so detained shall be brought before a court as soon as is practicable.
+(2) The master or a police officer may apprehend and detain any person found to be offending against subsection (1) and a person so detained must be brought before a court as soon as practicable.

 [Section 70 amended: No. 35 of 1990 s.
-21.]
+21; No. 24 of 2023 s.
+53.]

 71. Removal of vessels constituting hazards or obstructions